dydil/PitikappPluginLibrary/README.md

 }
 ```

-## 2 - Creation of a Pitikapp module class
+## 2 Creation of a Pitikapp module class

 A module is composed of several classes:
-    - `PitikappModuleInstance`
+* `PitikappModuleInstance`

    An object of this type will be created upon request from the user.

-    - `PitikappModuleInstanceData`
+* `PitikappModuleInstanceData`

   Each `PitikappModuleInstance` object requires an instance of `PitikappModuleInstanceData`.

   This is the class that stores and display any kind of information and allows the user to modify the parameters.
-      This class can be used by several modules.
+It can can be used by several modules.

   There are some pre-defined instance data classes.
-      For example, to have a gauge using the same type as the default Pitikapp plugins, PitikappModuleInstanceGaugeData can be used.
+For example, to have a gauge using the same style as the default Pitikapp plugins, `PitikappModuleInstanceGaugeData` can be used.

-    - PitikappModuleDataInfo
+* `PitikappModuleDataInfo`

   Each `PitikappModuleInstanceData` is linked to a `PitikappModuleDataInfo` class.
   It will be used by the application to show the correct widgets when necessary.

-### 2.1 - Simple module using a predefined data type
+### 2.1 Simple module using a predefined data type

 `ModuleCounter` is a simple module that shows a counter from 0 to 60 and sends a notification when reaching 60.
-It uses `PitikappModuleInstanceGaugeData` as data type
+It uses `PitikappModuleInstanceGaugeData` as data type.

 Default parameters: